Last Updated on September 29, 2024 by Bonnie

 For the final few sites in Ohio, we stayed just west of Toledo.
 Honestly, the campground we stayed at was one of the worst we’ve been to, so I won’t recommend it.
 I do remember seeing a couple of campgrounds just east of Toledo that probably would have been better options.

-In this area, you can visit Fallen Timbers Battlefield and Fort Miamis (a very new park site) and River Raisin National Battlefield Park in a single day.
+In this area, you can visit Fallen Timbers Battlefield and Fort Miamis National Historic Site and River Raisin National Battlefield Park in a single day.
 River Raisin is a very small park in Monroe, MI, which is just north of Toledo.
 An hour is certainly enough to tour this park as there is very little here beyond a small visitor center and a couple of interpretive signs.

 When we visited in the summer of 2019, Fallen Timbers was not fully developed.
 Indeed, the visitor center was not even complete when we were there.
 We did see a few hiking trails, but the weather was not great on the day we visited so we skipped them.
 Our visit lasted less than an hour.
 Hopefully, more will open in the coming months and years.